10 brilliant things to do in Dartmouth

 Bowcombe Bridge

 Bowcombe bridge overlooks the Kingsbridge estuary towards Salcombe, and is a very popular spot amongst families.
 Here, you will find children and adults enjoying a range of activities such as crabbing, paddle boarding, kayaking and swimming.
-For the best crabbing spot, walk down from the bridge (where you will see a small amount of local boats) and sit along the high wall and slipway.
+For the best crabbing spot, walk down from the bridge and sit along the high wall and slipway.

 South Pool